nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-4-lempel-ziv-markov-chain.md

 "yyyy" means up-to-26 byms.
 Each has a fixed 50% probability.

 "zzzz" means four byms encoded with a "reverse" binary tree.
-All Slots use the same for-"zzzz" binary tree probabilities, sometimes called the "align" probabilities.
+All Slots use the same for-"zzzz" binary tree probabilities, sometimes called the "aligned" probabilities.

 "Reverse" binary tree just means that the value's bits are read in LSB to MSB